 None of these ideas will make your job simple and you’re probably already doing many of them.

 But if there’s one or two ideas in this list that can help you sell more life insurance then I’ll sleep well tonight knowing we helped make more families safe.

-Here are some ways to help prospects see the value of life insurance:
+Here’s 22 ways to help prospects see the value of life insurance:

 1) Strike At The Right Time